Toyosu Fish Market: The 2025 Traveler’s Guide To The Tuna Auction

 While some lament the move from such an iconic and historic place, the city did so to usher in a new era of growth and ensure the survival of a foundational industry.

-A couple of months earlier, I visited the inner Tsukiji Market for the last time, just before the move.
+A couple of months earlier, I had visited the inner Tsukiji Market for the last time, just before the move.
 It had already closed for the day and the emptied setting brought about a deeper nostalgia for this place than I expected.
 As I walked through the deserted corridors, I was flooded with vibrant memories of my first visit.

 Of wandering past stalls of fresh fish and exotic seafood, dodging hand-drawn wooden dolleys shuffling stacks of white styrofoam containers across a ring-shaped corridor, and standing beneath the brilliant streams of light flooding through skylights and reflecting off damp floors.